zouyaoji/vue-cesium/docs/md/en/extend/vc-overlay-html.md

 # VcHTMLOverlay

-The `vc-overlay-html` component is used to add HTML tags to the scene.
-Refer to [ysCesium|跃焱邵隼](https://www.wellyyss.cn/ysCesium/main/app.html) 。
+The `vc-overlay-html` component is used to add HTML tags to the scene. **Note** To use this component, you need to import the `import'vue-cesium/lib/style.css'` style file.Refer to [ysCesium|跃焱邵隼](https://www.wellyyss.cn/ysCesium/main/app.html) 。

 ## Example